This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-How To Make Eggnog
+How To Make Eggnog For One

-milk simmering in a small saucepan.
+milk and cream for eggnog warming in a small saucepan.

 homemade eggnog simmering on the stove.